tttttx2/ETH_AppliedSecurityLab/README.md

 ```

 # Containers distributed on VMs
 The process of setting up VMs is not fully automated, however files in `Z_VM_installer` are helpful.
+Network adapters are as defined below, the ones disconnected are only used during development.
+Bridged networks allow internet access (if the static IP of the VM is compatible with your network setup.
+Currently 192.168.1.240-245 are assigned statically.
+Check/modify the netplan config in /etc/netplan/).
+The config for host-only should be: no DHCP, IP is 10.0.1.100/16.
+Maybe needs a static route to 10.0.1.5 on your host machine.
 ## 00 - proxy
+### containers
 reverse_proxy
+### Network adapter
+NET_ADAPTER_0: internal, imovies
+NET_ADAPTER_1: host-only, connected
+NET_ADAPTER_2: bridged, not connected
 ## 01 - core
+### containers
 core
+### Network adapter
+NET_ADAPTER_0: internal, imovies
+NET_ADAPTER_1: host-only, not connected
+NET_ADAPTER_2: bridged, not connected
 ## 02 - web
+### containers
 web
+### Network adapter
+NET_ADAPTER_0: internal, imovies
+NET_ADAPTER_1: host-only, not connected
+NET_ADAPTER_2: bridged, not connected
 ## 03 - mysql
+### containers
 mysql
 mysql_store
+### Network adapter
+NET_ADAPTER_0: internal, imovies
+NET_ADAPTER_1: host-only, not connected
+NET_ADAPTER_2: bridged, not connected
 ## 04 - log
+### containers
 logging_view
 logging_store
 logging_rsyslog
+### Network adapter
+NET_ADAPTER_0: internal, imovies
+NET_ADAPTER_1: host-only, not connected
+NET_ADAPTER_2: bridged, not connected
 ## 05 - backup
+### containers
 backup
+### Network adapter
+NET_ADAPTER_0: internal, imovies
+NET_ADAPTER_1: host-only, not connected
+NET_ADAPTER_2: bridged, not connected

 # Further Notes